ruedap/emma.css/README.md

 # Emma.css { [emmet](http://docs.emmet.io/cheat-sheet/)-like utility classes }

-A collection of [CSS utility classes](emma.css) for rapid front-end development.
+A collection of [CSS utility classes](emma.css) in Sass for rapid and easy front-end development.

 ## Example